Check out also my Trip Diary

 As you might have found out, I like to speak at conferences, meetups and other events from time to time.
 Although being no developer myself, I like to think that I get along pretty well with technical content, so I’m quite happy to mingle in technical conferences like FOSDEM as well.

 Since 2013, I have done public speaking in various local and regional events and I am currently a Mozilla Tech Speaker, part of a dedicated group of speakers who advance the Mozilla mission by talking at technical conferences.
-I generally like talking about Open Source Design (Or Ura, my design startup), How Designers and Developers can work better together, FLOSS Philosophy, Community Management and similar topics.
+I generally like talking about Open Source Design (Or Ura Design , ), How Designers and Developers can work better together, FLOSS Philosophy, Community Management and similar topics.
 I usually talk about examples and experiences within Mozilla, Fedora, SitePoint and Open Labs, but there are exceptions of course.

 - The dates and location of your conference

 - The nature of your conference (who do you target, how many people you expect, how many talks will be there)

 - The nature of the talk (talk, workshop, panel…)

 - If there are any travel arrangements or not and what logistics I need to take care of myself